This webpage sets out when and how we use your personal information that you or others provide to us.

 The data that we collect from you will be stored in a location within the EU.

 All information you provide to us is stored on our secure servers or those of our third party booking agents.
 Where we have given you (or where you have chosen) a password which enables you to access certain parts of our site, you are responsible for keeping this password confidential.
 You must not share your password with anyone.

 How Long Do We Retain Your Data For?

 Where you have booked a holiday with us, we will retain your data for a period of 7 years for legal purposes, to ensure that we are able to assist you should you have any questions, feedback or issues in connection with a holiday you have purchased from us or if any legal issues arise – for example a VAT issue.

 Where you have let a property with us, we will retain your data for a period of 7 years after termination of the Agreement for legal purposes, and to ensure that we can assist you should you have any questions, feedback or issues in connection with your Agreement with us.

-Where we have used your personal information to contact you for marketing communications.
+Where you have given your consent for us to use your personal information to contact you for

 - we will contact you every 5 years to ensure you are happy to continue receiving postal and telephone communications from us